NCATSTranslator/reasoner-validator/README.md

 2. for messages with templated parameters, by a mandatory 'identifier' field (which is expected to exist as a field in a template if such template has one or more parameterized fields)

 ### OpenTelemetry and Jaeger

+NOTE: OpenTelemetry is temporarily disabled in this code release (to be updated later)

 The web service may be monitored for OpenTelemetry by setting an environment variable **TELEMETRY_ENDPOINT**  to a suitable trace collecting endpoint in an application like [Jaeger](https://www.jaegertracing.io/) (see also the [Translator SRI Jaeger-Demo](https://github.com/TranslatorSRI/Jaeger-demo)).